What Will You Study

 This degree scheme offers a wider choice of management subjects than our single honours Accounting and Finance degree.
 You’ll study the fundamental concepts of the accounting discipline, whilst at the same time developing your knowledge of Management and related subjects such as organisational behaviour, organisational strategy and marketing.

 In your first year you’ll follow the Introduction to Accounting and Finance module as well as Economics and a third subject.
 Your second year courses include Accounting Information Systems and Auditing; Management Accounting for Business Decisions; and Statistical Methods for Business.
-In your final year, you’ll move on to subjects such as Taxation; Issues in Auditing; Financial Statement Analysis and Business Valuation.
+In your final year, you’ll move on to subjects such as Taxation; Financial Statement Analysis and Strategic Management Control.

 - Accounting and Economics : BSc Hons